Chila Kumari Burman: Career

 In 2018, Burman's survey show Tales of Valiant Queens was displayed at Middlesbrough Institute of Modern Art.
 Bringing together works made between the 1970s up to 2018.
 The show focused on themes of female empowerment, social and political activism, folk traditions and colonial legacy.
-The show included many iconic pieces along side newer works.
+The show included many iconic pieces alongside newer works.
 The show was reviewed as one that showed "how the race, gender and class barriers the Burman family encountered formed the political dynamism of her work".

 In 2020, Burman was selected as the fourth artist to complete the Tate Britain Winter Commission.
 The resulting hugely popular installation Remembering A Brave New World, addressed the colonial history of Tate Britain and its Eurocentric position.
 Adorning the gallery façade with references to Indian mythology, popular culture, female empowerment, political activism and colonial legacy.
 It exposed a need for better informed conversations, and more effective strategies for tackling racism in the art world and wider society.
-Burman has since gone on to complete high profile light installation projects Do you see words in rainbows for Covent Garden’s historic market stall building, Liverpool love of my life for the Liverpool Town Hall and Blackpool light of my life for Blackpool’s Grade II listed Grundy Art Gallery.
-Burman has also featured in Sky Arts documentary special Statues Redressed and BBC2 documentary Art That Made Us.
-And has completed a number of notable commission pieces for brands including Netflix’s White Tiger campaign and Byredo’s new fragrance Mumbai Noise.
+Burman has since gone on to complete high-profile light installation projects Do you see words in rainbows for Covent Garden's historic market stall building, Liverpool Love of My Life for the Liverpool Town Hall, and Blackpool Light of My Life for Blackpool's Grade II listed Grundy Art Gallery.
+Burman has also featured in Sky Arts documentary special Statues Redressed and BBC2 documentary Art That Made Us, and has completed a number of notable commission pieces for brands including Netflix's White Tiger campaign and Byredo's new fragrance Mumbai Noise.

+In 2023, Burman was part of the jury for the John Moores Painting Prize, along with Alexis Harding, The White Pube, Marlene Smith and Yu Hong.

 Writing and publications

 Alongside visual arts, Burman has written extensively on feminism, race, art and activism.
-In 1987, she wrote "There have always been Great Blackwomen Artists", exploring the situation of black women artists in relation to Linda Nochlin's 1971 essay "Why have there been no Great Women Artists?" (first published in Women Artists Slide Library Journal no. 15 (February 1987) and then in Hilary Robinson (ed.), Visibly Female (London: Camden Press, 1987); also reproduced in Collective Black Women Writers, Charting the Journey: An Anthology on Black and Third World Writers (London: Sheba Publishers).
+In 1987, she wrote "There have always been Great Blackwomen Artists", exploring the situation of black women artists in relation to Linda Nochlin's 1971 essay "Why have there been no Great Women Artists?" (first published in Women Artists Slide Library Journal no. 15 (February 1987), and then in Hilary Robinson (ed.), Visibly Female (London: Camden Press, 1987); also reproduced in Collective Black Women Writers, Charting the Journey: An Anthology on Black and Third World Writers (London: Sheba Publishers).

 Her work appeared on the bookjacket of Meera Syal's two novels on first publication: Anita and Me (Doubleday/Transworld, 1996); Life Isn't All Ha Ha Hee Hee (Doubleday/Transworld, 1999), as well as on the covers of James Proctor (ed.), Writing Black Britain, 1948–1998 (Manchester University Press, 2001); Roger Bromley (ed.), Narratives for a New Belonging: Diasporic Cultural Fictions (Edinburgh University Press, 2000); and Peter Childs and Patrick Williams, An Introduction to Post-Colonial Theory (Prentice Hall, 1998).

 Burman's work features in the 2018 exhibition publication No Colour Bar: Black British Art in Action 1960–1990, edited by Beverley Mason and Margaret Busby.